Amazon Bans Buyers for High Return Rates

-How many is too many?
-Amazon’s policy of suspending buyers’ accounts for “too many” returns has come to light in recent news.
+In recent news, Amazon’s policy of suspending buyers’ accounts for “too many” returns has come to light.
 But, as we often see with seller account suspensions, what constitutes “too many” is not clearly defined.

-…nobody who is willing to tell you, that is.
-As sure as I am that the sun will rise tomorrow, I am confident that you will not receive an accurate, consistent and truly measurable answer to your question.
-I have done the research.
-Every stone has been turned over.
-There are no definitive standards that are set, and there are no clear guidelines laid out that enable buyers to ensure they comply with Amazon’s policies.
-A sophisticated algorithm merelye flags Amazon buyer accounts that Amazon’s computer geniuses have developed and are continuously developing, then quickly reviewed by some mysterious department of Amazon that will give the final yay or nay.
+There are no definitive standards that are set, and there are no clear guidelines laid out for buyers to ensure that they comply with Amazon’s policies.
+A sophisticated algorithm merely flags Amazon buyer accounts then quickly reviewed by some mysterious department of Amazon that will give the final yay or nay.

-Here is an excerpt from The Guardian that I believe further elaborates well:
+Amazon Bans Buyers: Here is an excerpt from The Guardian that elaborates on this: